neos/neos-development-collection/Neos.Neos/Documentation/References/NodeTypeDefinition.rst

     It can be a Fontawesome icon name or an SVG Asset Resource URL like the icon.

     ``previewIconSize``
     The previewIconSize setting defines the size of the previewIcon.
-By default the previewIcon has the size "2x".
+By default, the previewIcon has the size "2x".

     The following options are available:
     - 'xs'